How to Evoke Emotion & Brand Experience on Your Multifamily Websites

 - Who do I want to react to the story?

-Renters might find you by your website, maybe they will see you while walking down the street.
+Renters might find you by your multifamily website, maybe they will see you while walking down the street.
 Heck, customers might even find you via Twitter.
-When they do, they should see the same logos, colors, and fonts every time (touchpoint).
+When they do, they should see the same apartment logo, colors, and fonts every time (touchpoint).

 Now that you know what makes multifamily branding both endearing and enduring, it’s time to take action!